National Day of Action for Early Learning and Child Care

 Campaign strategy

-To help families and activists across the country participate in the campaign, we helped Child Care Now create a toolkit to spark engagement with the National Day of Action.
-The toolkit featured social media content, the open letter, and printable materials including buttons and a poster.
+• To help families and activists across the country participate in the campaign, we helped Child Care Now create a toolkit to spark engagement with the National Day of Action.
+The toolkit featured social media content, the open letter, and printable materials including buttons and posters.

 Kind words from our client: